arvindell/envful/README.md

 ## Usage

 Envful uses the `.env.example` file as a manifest for which variables are needed.
-If your project contains `.env.example` it already supports envful!
+If your project has a `.env.example` it already supports envful 🚀.

 Check for variables and undeclared variables using `check`: